-A saw-toothed coastline at this entrance to Rikuchu-kaigan Coast National Park. nlets and promontories abound.
+A saw-toothed coastline at the entrance to Sanriku Fukko National Park.

-Kesen'numa is at the most northeastern point of Miyagi.
-It is the southern entrance to Rikuchu-kaigan National Park, which stretches down to the Pacific coast of Iwate.
-The saw-toothed coastline is full of inlets and promontories, which form natural ports.
-The splendor of the coastline as a whole has makes it one of Miyagi's top spots for beauty.
+Kesennuma is located at the most northeastern point of Miyagi.
+It is also the south entrance to Sanriku Fukko National Park, which stretches up to the Pacific coast of Iwate Prefecture.
+The saw-toothed coastline is full of inlets and cliffs, which form natural harbors.
+The splendor of the coastline makes it one of Miyagi's top beautiful sightseeing spots.

-At Iwai-zaki Point, the rocks have been worn away over the years by rough wavesthat crash against the rocks producing spray from between the gaps.
-This scene of seawater being blown against rocks has been designated a natural monument.
+The rocks towering at Iwaizaki Point have been worn away over the years by rough waves that crash against them, producing spray from between the gaps.
+This particular natural spectacle has been designated a natural monument.
 The height of the seawater that splashes up often reaches over 10 meters.
 Oshima Island in Kesennuma Bay is a small island just 22 km in circumference, but from its 235 m high Mt.
 Kameyama, you can see a magnificent view of the Sanriku Fukko National Park and the Kinkasan Islet.

-Kesen'numa is one of the big fishing ports scattered along the Sanriku Coast.
-A large variety of fish are brought into port, including bonito, tuna, and Pacific saury.
+Kesennuma is one of the large-scaled fishing ports located along the Sanriku Coast.
+A large variety of fish are brought into this port, including bonito, tuna and Pacific saury.
 This area also boasts the largest landing of sharks in Japan.
-Sample this fresh seafood at any of the fine restaurants you will find wherever you go in town.
+Sample the fresh seafood at any of the fine restaurants you will find wherever you go in town.

 From Tokyo :